 8. Powai Lake

 To continue the theme of water, the Powai lake is remarkable and for sure it is one of the things to do in Mumbai.
 It is an artificial lake located in the Powai valley where you can witness first-hand what life in a hut is like.
-This is because there are plenty of huts plotted around in the Powai village.
+You will be sure to find so many dotted along the Powai village.
 So, let me start with the backstory; when the lake was created it was around 2.1 square kilometres with a max depth of around 13 metres.
 The lake was actually built by the British in 1799 and has changed hands – in terms of ownership – many times.
 Quite simply, it is another beautiful, not so natural, place that the great city of Mumbai has to offer.

 Okay, so this one has got me so excited!
-If you love speed, culture and tonnes of danger all wrapped up in one vehicle released on the congested streets of Mumbai then this you have come to the right place.
-Just got to any other shop in the city centre and you will find cheap bike hires.
+If you love speed, culture, and tonnes of danger all wrapped up in one vehicle released on the congested streets of Mumbai then this you have come to the right place.
+Just go to any other shop in the city center and you will find cheap bike hires.
 Of course, I would not advise riding in Mumbai if you are not a confident driver.
-However, just whack a helmet and some knee pads on and you’ll be sorted.
+However, if you whack a helmet and some knee pads on you should be fine.
 Good luck!

 10. Bandra-Worli Sea Link

 This is a great option for someone who likes to be out at night.
-Because the bridge looks phenomenal when it is lit up at night, hundreds of thousands of tourists and natives will be inspired by such a great structure.
+Because the bridge looks phenomenal when it is lit up at night, hundreds of thousands of tourists and natives are always inspired by such a great structure.
 It was built in 2000 and was finally completed in 2010 however it was open to the public nearly a year before the construction finished.

 11. Gateway of India